Memento, homo, quia pulvis es, et in pulverem reverteris.

 And that's not only living stuff, it's everything.
 Everything decays, everything loses its value over time.
 Go look at your car.
 Then look at its service record.
 Look at what you paid for it and what it's worth now.
 Or, speaking of paying for stuff, look at the money in your wallet or your bank statement.
 Both the money itself and the value given it are decaying.

 And such are the famous words from the Imposition of Ashes on Ash Wednesday, or on Aschermittwoch, as they say in the original language of our beloved synod.
 We are dust, and unto dust we and everything else will return.
-Observable fact, and we start right there.
+Observable fact, no belief required, and we start right there.

 And go where?
 Is that all there is?
-So we can resign ourselves to that, without illusion and without asking it to be more?
+So, we can resign ourselves to that, without illusion and without asking it to be more?
 So we go for the gusto we can get while we can go for anything?
-So we create such meaning as we can in between the inevitable finish to a start for which we did not ask?
+So we create such meaning as we can in between the inevitable finish we don't like to a start for which we did not ask?
 What meaning or purpose can something that is dust to dust have anyway?

 In Lent we begin with the most unflinching fact of our existence, death, and are asked to be quite clear on that -- you will die, and everything and everyone else dies or decays or passes too.
 Ashes signify that.
 Ashes are that.
 Ashes are in your face about that.
 Ashes are ON your face about that.

 And ashes are also something else.
 Ashes are a sign of repentance.
 Repentance from what?
 Is it not God who needs to repent, if there is one, for supposedly creating such an inescapable joke whose only meaning is what we provide it?
-So you come up with a service where you mark stuff on our faces and read a Gospel passage saying not to go around looking like you're being all religious by marking yourselves?
+So you come up with a service where you mark stuff on our faces and read a Gospel passage saying not to go around looking like you're being all religious by marking stuff on your faces?

 Hey, it's Lent.
 This is not going to be pretty.
 Or very nice either.
 It gets a little rough.
 And on Ash Wednesday the two most basic facts of Man come to-gether in a jarring way.
 One is the fact that you came from nothing and you're going back there.
 The other is, God doesn't want it that way, didn't set it up that way, and if it's that way now, guess whose doing that is?

-From the Introit echoed in the Collect through the prophecy of Joel to the words of Jesus, which are all read at mass on Ash Wednesday, the double message of the ashes is clear: turn to God and you will be delivered, stick to ashes and you will be, well, ashes.
+From the Introit echoed in the Collect through the prophecy of Joel to the words of Jesus, which are all read at mass, also known as divine service, on Ash Wednesday, the double message of the ashes is clear: turn to God and you will be delivered, stick to ashes and you will be, well, ashes.